 May term tuition: due May 31

-*payment plans are available and need to be made individually with the Financial Services Department.
+* Payment plans are available and need to be made individually with the Financial Services Office.

 Move-in dates are determined individually based on the availability of each apartment and confirmed in a housing contract.
 All apartments will be ready no later than August 15.
-A deposit (equivalent to 1/6 of semester rent) is due upon signing the housing contract.
-Rent is due at the same time as tuition payments – September 30 for Fall semester and February 28 for Spring semester.
-Individual payment plans can be arranged.
+A deposit is due upon signing the housing contract.
+Rent is due monthly.
 Seminary apartments are not furnished.